 The architectural pattern of message brokers in EAI supports to validate, transform, and route messages between systems by working as a mediator in communication between the applications.

-Thus, it minimizes the mutual awareness between the applications while effectively implementing decoupling.
+Thus, it minimises the mutual awareness between the applications while effectively implementing decoupling.

 In a nutshell, a message broker performs the following actions:

 Accept incoming messages from different applications.

 Helps to meet specific, non-functional, requirements

 Message brokers come in different variations based on their individual features.
 Some of the most popular brokers are JMS and Kafka, and both are used in EAI practice.